 Each of the six peer counties reviewed had either an SBE or M/WBE program.
 The counties' program components were compared to identify any best management practices that may enhance the County's SBE program.
 The results of the peer program comparison are detailed below in Tables 11.4 through Table 11.7.
-Table 11.4 depicts the business diversity programs operated by the counties, applicable industries, and goal requirements.
+Table 11.4 depicts the business diversity programs operated by the counties, the industries that the programs apply to, and the applicable goal requirements.

-Miami-Dade County is currently in the process of purchasing a proprietary program that will allow the tracking of contract award and payment history and collecting demographic information such as the business owner's ethnicity and gender.
+442 Miami-Dade County is currently in the process of purchasing a proprietary program that will allow the tracking of contract award and payment history and collecting demographic information such as the business owner's ethnicity and gender.